ryanfleharty/spring-boot-intro/lessons/deployment-with-heroku/README.md

 ---

 Commit your project to a local git repository to prepare for deployment to Heroku.
-At the root level of your project (where you can see `pom.xml`) run the following:
+If you don't already have a git repository for your Java project, at the root level of your project (where you can see `pom.xml`) run the following:

 ```git init
 git add .
 git commit -m "ready for deployment"
 ```

+Ensure that `pom.xml` is at the root level of your repository!
+Heroku will need it to understand this is a Java project built with Maven.

 Then, create a new heroku application and connect it with the local repository.
 This can be done by either running a `heroku create` command directly in the terminal, or by using the heroku.com interface and pasting the relevant commands to add a `heroku remote` connection to your local repository.